 What is Ignite?

 Ignite is an exciting entrepreneurial journey organized by Spark Centre and supported by several municipalities and businesses across Durham Region.
-Ignite begins with a pitch school open to all technology, innovative or inventive applicants and will end with an extraordinary finale celebrating two Startups.
+Ignite begins with a pitch school open to all technology, innovative or inventive applicants and will end with an extraordinary finale celebrating the winners.
 Our goal is to Ignite a startup community in Durham Region.
 Together, we hope to inspire, bring visibility and support entrepreneurs, ultimately creating jobs and economic wealth for Durham Region.
 By highlighting the local resources available to startups, we can show our entrepreneurs that Durham has everything they need to successfully start and grow their companies.

 Durham Region is in the middle of an economic shift.
 We can contribute to this exciting transformation by fostering a community of entrepreneurs.
 By making an example of two high-potential companies through Ignite, we can demonstrate what is possible when the right ideas receive the right support.
 In addition, Ignite will showcase the exceptional local resources available to support new and existing businesses.